Did you know?

 Within their chosen habitats, smooth trunkfish spend the majority of their time close to the bottom of the ocean, often hovering slightly above sandy sea beds at depths of up to 50 meters.

-Diet and Behavior
+Diet

-Feeding on a variety of benthic animals (bottom dwellers), which include crustaceans, mollusks, worms, and sponges, although the juveniles feed on algae and other plant material.
+When foraging, the fish can be seen blowing jets of water at sediment to uncover hidden food.
+Feeding on a variety of benthic animals (bottom dwellers), which include crustaceans, mollusks, sessile tunicates, worms, and sponges, although the juveniles feed on algae and other plant material.

 Smooth Trunkfish are, for the most part, solitary fish and tend to spend the majority of their time alone or in small groups; however, during spawning seasons, they are known to gather in large groups to reproduce.